SauzeauYannis/OOP-Project/README.txt

 - You have several orders, each of which has its own specificities

-- To display the commands type "help" and follow the instructions.
+- To display the commands type "help" and follow the instructions

 - The goal of the game is to finish the 9 mini-games proposed by the owners of each carnival stand